gobbledygook88/Notes-On/Javascript.md

 Call the function such as `function_name(prop_one,prop_two)`.

 ### Objects
+An object is an unordered list of primitive data (and sometimes reference data types) types that are stored as name-value pairs.
+Each item in the list is called a property (functions are called methods) and each property name has to be unique and can be a string or a number.

 There are two ways to declare an object in Javascript: through _literal notation_ or via a _constructor_.

     // Literal Notation